 - Line two large baking sheets with parchment paper.

 - Arrange each cookie 2 inches apart on the baking sheet to allow room for spreading.
-Bake for 20 to 24 minutes.
+Bake for 20 - 24 minutes.
 When done, the cookies will still appear soft, but they will look matte and barely make an indent if you gently tap the center of them with your fingers.
 Let cool for 5 minutes, then transfer to a wire cooling rack to finish cooling completely.

-Drizzle with white chocolate (optional)
+Drizzle with white chocolate:

 - To melt the chocolate, add white chocolate to a small bowl, then microwave for 30 seconds.
 Stir with a spoon, then microwave in 15-second intervals until completely melted.½ cup white chocolate